The admission process

 - Completion of a minimum of 45 hours with a combined GPA (Missouri State and transfer combined) of 2.50 or higher on a 4-point scale

 - Completion of the Foundations Courses for General Education except the second writing course

-- Special consideration for admission to the BSW Program will be given for those students who have completed SWK 300(1), Citizenship and Service Learning in Social Work (CASL), which is a one hour course attached to one of three courses: SWK 200, Introduction to Social Work; SWK 213(3) Social Welfare Policy and Services; and SWK 219(3) Human Diversity.
+- Special consideration for admission to the BSW Program will be given for those students who have completed SWK 300(1), Citizenship and Service Learning in Social Work (CASL), which is a one hour course taken concurrently with one of three courses: SWK 200, Introduction to Social Work; SWK 213(3) Social Welfare Policy and Services; or SWK 219(3) Human Diversity.
 A 40-hour volunteer/work experience in a human service agency within three years prior to application for admission can be substituted for this CASL experience with permission of the BSW Program Coordinator.

 Admission to the Bachelor of Social Work Program